 Nutrition and Shedding

-You mightn't realize it, but what you feed your leopard gecko plays an important role in its shedding process.
+You mightn’t realize it, but what you feed your leopard gecko is important in its shedding process.

 If your gecko’s diet lacks these nutrients, it could be why they’re pale and struggling to shed properly.